Self-supervised Learning for Semi-supervised Temporal Language Grounding: Our Approach

 \section{Our Approach}

 In this section, we first give the problem definition of the semi-supervised temporal language grounding task.
-Then we introduce the details our proposed STLG framework, which includes pseudo label generation, sequential perturbation, and self-supervised feature learning.
+Then we introduce the details of our proposed S$^4$TLG framework, which includes pseudo label generation, sequential perturbation, and self-supervised feature learning.